 kaanapali beach

-As the kids would say, Kaʻanapali is where it’s at.
+Kaʻanapali is where to find it.
 The drive alone is gorgeous and astonishing, with the Pacific glimmering on one side and the West Maui Mountains shimmering with fertility on the other.
 Park at the west end of Kaʻanapali Beach—a stretch of blissful sand lined with glossy resorts and featuring a village with eats and treats.
 The lava outcropping at Black Rock offers swimmers the chance to plunge into an ocean teeming with iridescent fish, while those who just want to chill will have ample space to soak up the rays.
 No matter your energy level, paddle out: Hawaiian Green Sea Turtles are known to grace these parts.
-Keep in mind that cliff divers often jump off Black Rock, which can be dangerous for swimmers and snorkelers.
+Remember that cliff divers often jump off Black Rock, which can be dangerous for swimmers and snorkelers.

 line